Browse by Medical Category

 Rebello G, Zilkens C, Dudda M, Matheney T, Kim YJ.
 Triple pelvic osteotomy in complex hip dysplasia seen in neuromuscular and teratologic conditions.
 J Pediatr Orthop.
 2009; 29:527-34.

-The Austrian, Swiss, German Traveling Fellowship is a program that was started in 1978 when the Austrian, Swiss and German Orthopaedic Associations sponsored a tour for four young orthopaedic surgeons to travel to Britain, the United States and Canada.
+The Austrian, Swiss, German Traveling Fellowship is a program that was started in 1978.
 In 1984, the American Orthopaedic Association became involved.
-Now one Austrian, one Swiss and two German orthopaedists tour during odd years, and one Canadian, one British and two American orthopeadists tour during even years.
+One Austrian, one Swiss and two German orthopaedists tour during odd years, and one Canadian, one British and two American orthopeadists tour during even years.